lsst-dm/dmtn-156/index.rst

    "fsrc_select_real" is for DIAForcedSource, and "select_real" is the sum of three times.
 Data for visits below 60k is not included in fits.

-This test was configured without replication and equal number of tokens on each node meaning that each node was serving one third of total data.
+This test was configured without replication and with equal number of tokens on each node meaning that each node was serving one third of total data.
 In production setup we will have more than one replica for hgh availability reason.
 Replication configuration needs to be tested as well even though three-node cluster is not ideal for scaling the number of replicas.
 Cassandra